7 Core Reasons Why the Naira Is Falling

 What is the actual value of Naira?

-For an investor or anyone who wants to know the true value of the Naira against the US Dollar, approaching one of the close to 5,000 licensed Bureau De Change operators in Nigeria is a good place to start.
+For an investor or anyone who wants to know the true value of the Naira against the US Dollar, approaching a Bureau De Change operator is a good place to start.

-Although President Bola Tinubu-led government announced the floating of the naira, some financial analysts believe that more transparency is needed in the way government operates.
+Although President Bola Tinubu-led government announced the floating of the naira, some financial analysts believe that more transparency is needed in the way the government does business.
 It seems the government doesn’t want the naira to find its real value.

 If you go to some malls in Abuja, you will find imported “garri”, imported table water, and nearly everything that can be sourced locally.
 But the elites and the politicians who can afford them go for these imported products.

-There are many factors that contribute to the falling of the Naira.
+Many factors contribute to the fall of the Naira.
 The above example is just a give you a glimpse of the situation the Nigeria’s foreign exchange market.

 Insufficient Inflow